-- 7.13.
+7.15.
 The relevant objectives and policies of the Plan are those related to the Subdivision Chapter, the Rural Environment and the Rural Production Zone.
 The proposal is considered to create no more than minor adverse effects on the rural environment.
 The proposal is considered to be consistent with the rural character of the surrounding area and is considered to have negligible effects on the rural amenity value of the area, as development is existing.
-The proposal is considered to be consistent with the objectives and policies of the Plan. - 7.14.
-The below assessment will cover the relevant objectives and policies within the FNDC ODP.
+The proposal is considered to be consistent with the objectives and policies of the Plan.